ralphjsmit/filament/docs/11-plugins/03-building-a-panel-plugin.md

 1. `ClockWidgetPlugin.php`

-Since Filament v3 recommends that users style their plugins with a custom filament theme, we'll remove the files needed for using css in the plugin.
-This is optional, and you can still use css if you want, but it is not recommended.
+Since Filament recommends that users style their plugins with a custom filament theme, we'll remove the files needed for using CSS in the plugin.
+This is optional, and you can still use CSS if you want, but it is not recommended.

 1. `resources/css`
-1. `postcss.config.js`
+2. `postcss.config.js`
-1. `tailwind.config.js`

 Now we can clean up our `composer.json` file to remove unneeded options.